In sheet-metal work, surfaces are divided into two general classes: 'Elementary' and 'Warped'.

 The 'Bezier Chine Design and Construction' plans presented here have been defined by 'Approximate development'.
 Using 'Approximate Development' to development 'Warped Surfaces' onto a single plane goes back a 150 years or so.

-Radial Surfaces or sections of a radial
+· Radial Surfaces such as Cones or sections of a Cone.

 A Curved surface (Figure II) is a surface where no three consecutive parallel 'Elements' are on the same plane.
 To be an 'Element' of a curved surface it is required to be in full contact with the surface.